 In order for a system to be antifragile, it must have some fragile components.
 Natural and biological systems are usually antifragile since they are incredibly complex and can self-improve through trial and error (just take evolution as an example) whilst man-made items are usually fragile which the exception of a few artificial systems man has created such as the economy.

 Every antifragile system must have some components that die in order to make the system stronger.
 In an evolution that can be seen with extinction whilst the economy can only become stronger due to some of its components (businesses) failing.
 In our unpredictable and volatile world, every antifragile system has to be able to learn from its mistakes because tranquility leads to fragility.

-Takeaway #3: Making Yourself Antifragile
+Key Takeaway #2: Making Yourself Antifragile

 Antifragile systems can be difficult to understand due to their complexity and unpredictability but you don't need to be educated to take advantage of them, you just need to know when to seize the opportunities and how to manage the risks.